karstenv/dynamic_layers_qgis/postgis/README.md

 * PostGIS extension installed
 * Python 2.7 installed
 * plpython language enabled in the database (plpython2 or plpythonu will work out of the box with the examples provided)

+Create a PostGIS Database with the name 'osgis' (open source gis) to use the files here without any edits out of the box.
+Run the SQL files in this folder to cerate the Datavbse views and plpython functions insid ethe databae osgis (owned by postgres db user)